Percolation on graphs of polynomial growth is local: analyticity, supercritical sharpness, isoperimetry: Introduction

 \paragraph{Structure of the paper} In Section~\ref{sec:connecticut}, we prove Theorem~\ref{thm:finitary-timar} on coarse connectedness of finite minimal cutsets.
 We use this result in Section~\ref{sec:analytic} to prove Theorem~\ref{thm:analyticity-local} and in Section~\ref{sec:strong-proba-estimates} to establish good probabilistic upper bounds in the supercritical regime, which include Theorem~\ref{thm:sharpness-local}.
 We prove Proposition~\ref{prop:equiv} in Section~\ref{sec:equiv}.
 At last, in Section~\ref{sec:theta-near-pc}, we make comments regarding $\theta_{\mathscr{G}}(p)$ and $\theta'_{\mathscr{G}}(p)$ when the graph $\mathscr{G}$ is variable and $p$ is very slightly supercritical.
 All sections can be read almost independently of each other.

 \paragraph{Acknowledgements} We thank Vincent Tassion for an insightful conversation that inspired the content of Section~\ref{sec:theta-near-pc}.
-We are also grateful to Tom Hutchcroft, \'Ad\'am Tim\'ar, and Matthew Tointon for helpful discussions.
+We are grateful to G\'abor Pete for suggesting to include a proof of local forms of exponential cluster repulsion and anchored-isoperimetric estimates.
+We thank Franco Severo for pointing out that \cite{EST24} gives a local bound on the number of minimal cutsets.
+At last, we are grateful to Nathan Deloire, Alexander Glazman, Tom Hutchcroft, \'Ad\'am Tim\'ar, and Matthew Tointon for helpful discussions.
 CP was supported by an EPSRC New Investigator Award (UKRI1019).

 \hypertarget{target:timar}{